 When combining this weight transfer with gait, poor posture, biomechanical issues and forces such as velocity and gravity, injuries can easily occur.
 It is vital we discover these underlying biomechanical issues, in order to help treat these injuries and more importantly stop them from re-occurring.

-Here at SSIC we provide biomechanical analysis assessment with the latest video software to assess your movement and gait, in stationery, standing, sitting and throughout a variety of different sporting movements if required.
-We can break this footage down into phases and analysis how your body works and any imbalances within the joints and bones.
+Here at Stansfield Sports Injury Clinic we provide biomechanical assessments with video software to assess your movement and gait, in stationery, standing, and sitting and throughout a variety of different sporting movements if required.
+We can break this footage down into phases and analyse how your body is performing.
+Your ankle and foot joints are very complex and a variety of articulations occur in your walking gait.
+With the addition of the impact and velocity in the running gait, the ankle and foot need adequate stability and strength that a tailored insole can provide.

-Common injuries linked to biomechanical issues are; Bursitis, tendinitis, tendinopathy, plantar fasciitis, patella femoral pain, low back pain, and muscular strains.
+Common injuries linked to biomechanical imbalances include; Bursitis, tendinitis, tendinopathy, plantar fasciitis, patella femoral pain, low back pain, and recurrent muscular strains.

 For more information please call 01204 77038 or send your questions to email@example.com.